 Courses

-CST 200A - J. Sze History of Cultural Studies: Genealogies of Cultural Studies: Histories and traditions of cultural studies internationally; multiple legacies of cultural studies as a field of inquiry in various geographical contexts; foregrounds important critical perspectives resulting from social and intellectual movements worldwide.
+CST 200A - M. Jerng History of Cultural Studies: Genealogies of Cultural Studies: Histories and traditions of cultural studies internationally; multiple legacies of cultural studies as a field of inquiry in various geographical contexts; foregrounds important critical perspectives resulting from social and intellectual movements worldwide.

-CST 290 - Colloquium: CST Speaker Series.
+CST 290 - R. Kim - Colloquium: CST Speaker Series.
 Designed to provide cohort identity and faculty-student exchange.
 Opportunity to present papers, hear guest lecturers, and see faculty presentations, gather for organizational and administrative news, exchange information, and make announcements.

 Thur: 4:10pm - 6:00pm